 All applicants are required to contact the Records Evaluator for specific admission procedures.
-International students applying to Triton College are required to take the Test of English as a Foreign Language (TOEFL) and must attain a score of 500 on the examination, with a score of at least 50 in each category.
+International students applying to Triton College are required to take the Test of English as a Foreign Language (TOEFL) and must attain a score of 500 on the examination, with a score of at least 50 in each category on the written TOEFL, and a score of 173 and at least 16 to 18 in each category on the computerized TOEFL.